nnellans/terraform-guide/README.md

   - `type = map(number)`
     - This defines a map where all the values are numbers.
   - `type = map`
     - This is shorthand for `map(any)`.
-But the map values must all be the same type (string, number, etc.)
+But, the map values must all be the same type (string, number, etc.)
     - This shorthand is not recommended any more.
 - Setting the map variable, two options:
   - Put each pair on a new line.